webduinoio/chrome-api-proxy/README.md

 <script src="http://webduinoio.github.io/chrome-api-proxy/lib/chrome.{API_USED}.js"></script>
 ```

-in your normal htmls.
+in your normal web pages.

-Use the chrome app apis as in the chrome apps.
+Now you can use the chrome-app apis even not in chrome-apps.

+## Disclaimer

+Google Chrome™ is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.

 ## Contribute

-Extending api is easy.
-We surely welcome your pull requests.
+Extending the apis is easy.
+Any contribution or suggestion is welcome.

 ## [License](LICENSE)